Beyond Averages: Discovering Who Benefits from Religion?

 get_workshop_scripts()

-# See what scripts are available
+# see what scripts are available

 list_workshop_scripts()

-# Work through the scripts in order:
+# Work through the scripts in order

-# 01-baseline-adjustment.R - Foundation concepts
+# 01-baseline-adjustment.R - Generate data

-# 02-causal-forest-analysis.R - Core methodology
+# 02-causal-forest-analysis.R - Simple causal forest

 # 04-policy-trees.R - Decision rules

-# 05-margot-workflow.R - Professional analysis
+# 05-margot-workflow.R - Better Data Viz

 :::